The application period ended on March 31st.

 Using his experience turning zero into one in a wide range of industries including entertainment, technology, and finance, he runs bTANK LLC, a company that provides strategy and tactical advisory services specializing in sales and marketing to startups.

-Masahiko Haga
+HAGA Masahiko

 Visiting Professor, iU Information, Management and Innovation University